The mental wellness story of one of our founders

 Every plan that I was involved with was different.
 However, each of them demanded dedication, focus, and inner calmness, as you needed to reach the numerous agreements demanded by law during the tightly regulated spatial planning process.

 Almost 20 plans, out of the 450 that I was involved with, ended up in court here in Estonia.
 Every single court case out of those was victorious, as we did our work professionally in an impeccable way and managed to keep calm with our team.
-However, finding a way to stay calm isn't exactly taught to us in school and remained something to be figured out by trial and error in real-life situations.
+However, finding a way to stay calm isn't exactly taught to us in school and remains something to be figured out by trial and error in real-life situations.

 What I found out is that the important thing for a team leader is to know how to stay calm and calm others down.
 In every person, the same basic inner rules apply, be it a friend, business partner, or opponent.
 Once you learn those intrapersonal rules, life and work will be much easier.